aburns4/UnsupDisent/README.md

 We provide the colab used to generate the MNIST-STL/10 dataset used for all our disentanglement experiments and the resulting data files for use by others.

-If you use the paper or the MNIST-STL/10 data, please cite our paper:
+If you reference the paper or make use of the MNIST-STL/10 data, please cite our paper:
 ``` markdown
 @article{}
 ```